Part-Time

 Where an applicant cannot provide certificates of results in school leaving exams equivalent to the Leaving Certificate or in the recognised tests listed on the previous page they must complete the International students – Assessment of English Language Competency Form and return it to the admissions office at the time of application.

-This form can also be requested from the admissions office on 01 885 1000.
+This form can also be requested from the admissions office on 01 885 1530.

 COURSE FEES , RECEIPTS, TAX RELIEF , REFUNDS

-All applicants will be charged an application deposit of €250.
-This deposit will be offset against the published course fee and is non-refundable.
+This deposit will be offset against the published course fee.

 Note :